TNL-Project/TNL-SPH/README.md

        ./examples/WCSPH-DBC/damBreak2D_WCSPH-DBC/run.py --device cuda

-   This will use the default configuration prepared in the [template](examples/WCSPH-DBC/damBreak2D_WCSPH-DBC/template) file.
+   This will initialize the example using the default configuration prepared in the [template](examples/WCSPH-DBC/damBreak2D_WCSPH-DBC/template) file.
 Use the `--help` option to see the options available in `init.py` and `run.py`.

 ## License